amarula/dyndesign/README.rst

 -----------------------

-As alternative to ``safezone`` context manager, ``safeinvoke`` can be used to safely invoke methods that may or may not be missing.
+As alternative to ``safezone`` context manager, ``safeinvoke`` can be used to safely invoke methods that may or may not exist at runtime.
 To this end, method ``m`` of class ``Base`` of the example above can be replaced as follows:

 .. code:: python